ancient-drama-SNA/Roman_Comedy-SNA/README.md

 # Project TODO:

-- [] Develop a project roadmap, based on the existing prototype.
+- [ ] Develop a project roadmap, based on the existing prototype.
+* [ ] Develop a plan for applying the prototype to other texts than *Captivi.*
-- [] Devise a plan for future work:
+- [ ] Devise a plan for future development:
-    - [] Develop a workflow for contributors.
+    - [ ] Develop a workflow for contributors.
 E.g., for contributing to various stages of work, such as data gathering, data encoding, site coding, and so on.
-    - [] Compose and publish 'Project Roadmap' to GitHub page.
+    - [ ] Compose and publish 'Project Roadmap' to GitHub page.
-    - [] Recruit individuals to work on the project.
+    - [ ] Recruit individuals to work on the project.
 E.g., graduate students; colleagues in the field; undergraduates; CESTA interns.
-- [] Advertise the project.
+- [ ] Advertise the project.
-- [] Investigate feasible publication options based on the project.
+- [ ] Investigate feasible publication options based on the project.
 E.g., perhaps a short article to a DH-specific journal?
 Or to a more open-minded Classics journal?

 # Note to contributors